thelia/thelia.github.io/en/documentation/features/import_export/import.md

 Thelia import categories ids are:

-- thelia.import.products : imports conserning Products
+- thelia.import.products : imports concerning Products
 - thelia.import.modules : module specific imports

 If you want to create a new category, you have to put in your Config/config.xml: